skytreader/alexandria/readme.markdown

 ## Docker set-up

 **Note:** Docker will not always be maintained.
 Maybe, at most officially, for Travis CI builds.
 But other than that, there will be no guarantees.
+Almost certainly, some, if not most, Fabric commands will not work with Docker.

 Simply install `docker` and `docker-compose` and do `docker-compose up --build`.
 When running the app from a docker set-up, set the `ALEXANDRIA_CONFIG` env var